Mesh

 Both commands rerun the canonical installer path and refresh both meshc and meshpkg together.

-For the named backend proof behind this public install contract, see Production Backend Proof and reference-backend/README.md.
+For the clustered release proof behind this install contract, see Distributed Proof.

-If you are contributing to Mesh or need an unsupported target, build from source instead; treat that as an alternative workflow, not the primary public install contract.
+If you are contributing to Mesh or need an unsupported target, see the source-build prerequisites.
+Source builds require LLVM 21 and a working native linker; they are an alternative workflow, not the primary public install contract.

 Mesh includes a built-in package manager for creating and managing projects.